-You can reduce this risk by including a short (no more than two lines) summary on the organisations you have worked for that focuses on the size, scale and value of the businesses.
+The antidote is to include a short (no more than two lines) summary on the organisations you have worked for that focuses on the size, scale and value of that particular business.

-(It’s not enough to copy and paste from the ‘About Us’ section of the employers’ websites.
-Your summary needs to contain the key facts that will give meaning to recruiters, namely business speciality/structure, geographical presence, employee numbers and annual turnover).
+TIP: Don’t just copy and paste from the ‘About Us’ section of the employers’ websites.
+Include only the key facts that will offer useful insight to recruiters, such as business specialty/company structure, geographical presence, employee numbers and annual turnover.

-It follows, then, that your achievements will have more impact if you front-load your sentences:
+It means your achievements will have more impact if you front-load your sentences to show quantifiable results:

 (Bonus Read: How To Write Resume Achievements Like A Pro).